 Tech has only enhanced the productivity of the human workforce overall (Well, generally.
-Ignore email, Facebook and PC LOAD LETTER messages flashing on the copier that still needs the toner cartridge changed).
-As a collective, we tend to use the power of technology in newly creative ways that up the standard of living for all mankind.
+Ignore email, Facebook, and PC LOAD LETTER messages flashing on the copier that still needs the toner cartridge changed).
+As a collective, we tend to use the power of technology in new creative ways that up the standard of living for all mankind.

 Futurists argue this time is different, though.
 Futurists like Martin Ford, author of “Rise of the Robots”, are a little gloomy about the future of work this time around.

 “Imagine a form of electricity that could automate all the routine work.
 I mean, that’s basically what we’re talking about here.
 So, [job losses are] going to be across the board,” He says in the Vox video.

 I say, Hell yeah, it’s different.
 Hell yeah, the routine work is going away.
 Machines can have crappy routine work.
 Bring it on!

 Instead of just enhancing the power of the collective workforce.
 Now, technology is empowering the individual like never before.
 And if we don’t screw it up as a society, we now sit at the start of a golden age for entrepreneurs.

 Don’t have an MBA from Wharton?
 No problem.
 You can find your niche as a mom-blogger making edible unicorn poop for the masses.
 Highest respect, by the way, to all unicorn-related products and anyone who comes up with them.
 Oh, and doing fun projects with your kids is pretty cool too.